Structure grants meaning and gives purpose to a complete story.

 Audiences expect stories to think like they do.
 Run counter to their instinctual responses and they'll turn away in droves.

-One of the very first of these rules to be encountered within Dramatica states that when it comes to the two central characters of a story--the Main Character and Influence Character--one will change, and the other will remain steadfast.
+One of the very first of these rules to be encountered within Dramatica states that when it comes to the two central characters of a story--the Main Character and Obstacle Character--one will change, and the other will remain steadfast.

 If they both change the story breaks.